rcjackson/plugin-mrr2-process/README.md

 sudo pluginctl run --debug --name mrrpro --selector zone=core $(sudo pluginctl build .)
 ```

 The MRR-2 plugin needs to run continuously to transfer the data from the MRR-2 via serial.

-It processes the retrieved data at hourly intervals at the top of every hour.
+To process the last hour of data available on beehive, add the --process argument when running main.py.

 # Data Query
 To query the last hour of data, do: